This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 If you combine that with the reduction of sugar you will have the basis of a correct diet.

-There is a large body of evidence to suggest that following the Mediterranean diet reduces the risk of cardiovascular disease.
-It was also shown in clinical trials that it is effective for weight loss and improves when combined with healthy habits.
+There is a large amount of evidence to suggest that following the Mediterranean diet reduces the risk of cardiovascular disease.
+It was also demonstrated according to clinical trials that it is effective for losing weight and improves when combined with healthy habits.

-In a last meta-analysis it was found that it reduces Bad Cholesterol (LDL) more than diets low in fat and carbohydrates.
+In a latest meta-analysis it was discovered that it reduces Bad Cholesterol (LDL) more than diets low in fat and carbohydrates.

 Typical food on this diet: fried fish with brown rice and vegetables.

 This is NOT a weight loss diet.
-The acronym describes a group of short-chain carbohydrates that, when removed, improve symptoms for Irritable Bowel Syndrome (IBS) sufferers and should only be followed under the supervision of a dietitian.
+The acronym describes a group of short-chain carbohydrates that, when eliminated, improve the symptoms of Irritable Bowel Syndrome (IBS) sufferers and should only be followed under the supervision of a dietitian.

 Typical food on this diet: sea bass with vegetables.